Jairo Méndez Abreu

-Jose Alfonso López Aguerri, Rafael Barrena Delgado, Casiana Muñoz Tuñón, Cristina Zurita Espinosa, Claudio Dalla Vecchia, Walter Boschin, Alejandro Lumbreras Calle
+Jose Alfonso López Aguerri, Rafael Barrena Delgado, Casiana Muñoz Tuñón, Claudio Dalla Vecchia, Walter Boschin, Alejandro Lumbreras Calle, Lilian Domínguez Palmero

 E.M.
-Corsini, L. Morelli (Univ.
-Padova); J.M.
-Vílchez, J. Iglesias (IAA, Granada); C. del Burgo, E. Jiménez Bailon, S. Sánchez (UNAM, Mexico); N. Napolitano (Obs.
-Capodimonte); M. Girardi, S. Borgani (Univ.
-Trieste); A. Biviano (Obs.
-Astronómico de Trieste); V. Debattista (Univ.
-Central Lancashire); E. D'Onghia (Univ.
-Wisconsin-Madison); M. Moles (Centro de Estudios de Física de Aragón); M. de Santos Lleo (ESA); M. Arnaboldi (ESO); O. Gerhard (MPIA); R. Sánchez Janssen (ATC, UK); M. Huertas-Company (Obs.
-Paris); A. Diaferio (Univ.
-Turin), V. Wild (Univ.
-St Andrews); S. Zarattini (Osservatorio Astronomico di Trieste); A. Aragón-Salamanca (Univ.
-Nottingham), R. Peletier (Kapteyn Institute); S. Trager (Kapteyn Institute, Netherlands); G. Dalton (Oxford University)
+Corsini, L. Morelli, L. Costantin (Univ.
+Padova, Italy); J.M.
+Vílchez, J. Iglesias (IAA, Spain); C. del Burgo, E. Jiménez Bailon, S. Sanchez (UNAM, México); N. Napolitano (Obs.
+Capodimonte, Italy); M. Girardi, S. Borgani (Univ.
+Trieste, Italy); A. Biviano (Obs.
+Astronómico de Trieste, Italy); V. Debattista (Univ.
+Central Lancashire, UK); E. D'Onghia (Univ.
+Wisconsin-Madison, USA); M. Moles (Centro de Estudios de Física de Aragón, Spain); M. de Santos Lleo (ESA, Spain); M. Arnaboldi (ESO, Germany); O. Gerhard (MPIA, Germany); R. Sánchez Janssen (ATC, United Kingdom); M. Huertas-Company (Obs.
+Paris, France); A. Diaferio (Univ.
+Turin, Italy), V. Wild, A. M. Weijmans (Univ.
+St Andrews); S. Zarattini (Osservatorio Astronomico di Trieste, Italy); A. Aragon-Salamanca (Univ.
+Nottingha, R. Peletier (Kapteyn Institute, Netherlands); S. Trager (Kapteyn Institute, Netherlands); G. Dalton (Oxford University)

 Galaxies in the universe can be located in different environments, some of them are isolated or in low density regions, they are usually called field galaxies.
 The others can be located in galaxy associations, going from loose groups to clusters or superclusters of galaxies.
 One of the foremost challenges of the modern Astrophysics is to achieve a complete theory about galaxy evolution.
 This theory should explain the relation between the environment and the galaxy evolution.
 Galaxy clusters are high density environments where galaxies interact one to each other and with the intracluster material (ICM).
 In addition, the cluster dynamics is drove by the high density and quantity of dark matter present in them.
 Therefore, galaxy clusters are complex systems with multiple components (galaxies, ICM, dark matter) which are tightly bounded.
 The mix of all these components, as well as their interactions, makes galaxy clusters ideal laboratories to study the different mechanisms which cause the different evolution of galaxies in this high density environments with respect to field galaxies.